Demographic Transition Model

-The DTM has five stages that can be used to explain population increases or decreases.
-You need to be able to recognize these when looking at a population pyramid.
+Definition: The Demographic Transition Model (apprev.
+DTM) has five stages that can be used to explain population increases or decreases.
+The DTM is a key tool for understanding global and regional population dynamics.
+You need to be able to recognize the 5 stages of the DTM when looking at a population pyramid.

-Stage one has a high birth rate and a high death rate.
-Because of this the natural increase rate is close to zero Zero population growth is when the crude birth rate and crude death rate are equal and the population remains the same.
+Stage one of the DTM has a high birth rate and a high death rate.
+Because of this the natural increase rate is close to zero.
+Zero population growth is when the crude birth rate and crude death rate are equal and the population remains the same.
+The birth rate and the death rate are both high and equal each other out.

-No country in the world is currently in stage 1.
-There may be small tribes in the Amazon or Sub-Saharan Africa that are in stage one, but it is rare.
+No official country in the world is currently in stage 1.
+There may be small communities of humans that are in stage 1 of the DTM.
+Some Indigenous groups in the Amazon or Sub-Saharan Africa that are in stage one, but not all pre-contact Indigenous peoples have high birth rates and high death rates.

+Identify stage 2 of the DTM on a population pyramid.
 A number of countries in Sub-Saharan Africa (Niger, Democratic Republic of the Congo, Somalia) are currently in stage two.
-The population of these countries is rising and their doubling time is short.
+This is the population pyramid for Niger from 2019.
+The population of of Stage 2 countries is rising and their doubling time is short.
 However, the population will not continue to go up at the same rate.

-Stage three the birth rate goes down, while the death rate remains low.
-The population continues to rise, but not nearly as much as stage two.
+Stage three is the late expanding stage.
+The birth rate goes down, while the death rate remains low.
+The population continues to grow, but not nearly as quickly as stage two because low births and low deaths are at equilibrium.
 The natural increase rate is still positive, but not as high as in stage two.

-Stage four countries the birth rates get lower, while death rates start to rise as people are getting older.
+Stage four is the low stationary phase.
+With countries in stage 4 the birth rates get lower, while death rates start to rise as people are getting older.
 The natural increase rates (NIR) in these countries is close to zero.

 For example, in the United States the NIR would be zero if you took away the net-in migration that it has every year.
 Other countries currently in stage four are China, Brazil, and Argentina.